 How are they so cheap and how reliable are they?

 Despite what the big hosting providers will like you to believe, not only are server prices have gone down over the years but they are getting cheaper and cheaper all the time.
 But the price of their plans, rarely (if ever) goes down.
 Though the leading LEB providers often rival big hosting providers in terms of support speed and quality, their support usually limits to problems related to the hardware, network and payments issues.
 What you do with the server is totally up to you, they are not going to help you with that.
-Basically there is no hands-on support or cpanel like commercial one-click control panel (which costs money), so LEB can afford to quote the price they do and still make money.
+Basically, there is no hands-on support or cpanel like commercial one-click control panel (which costs money), so LEB can afford to quote the price they do and still make money.
 They rely on volume, not on huge margin.

-You have to watch out for scams though, usually they are the new service providers that pops out of nowhere and give out insane prices that no one else can offer.
+You have to watch out for scams, though, usually, they are the new service providers that pops out of nowhere and give out insane prices that no one else can offer.
 Try to avoid them.
 Your best bet is to search for reviews and check how long they have been around in the business.
 Most top LEB providers have been around for a while.

 The best way to find and research on LEB is to join the largest LEB community LowEndTalk and check out the offer section (and read comments) on LowEndBox.
 ServerBear is also a great place to compare prices and performances of LEB.

 Try to avoid OVH/Kimsufi based LEB providers.
 Because they are such a big player in the server market with cheap offers, a lot of LEB providers use them.
-While there is nothing wrong with their servers, they are notorious about completely shutting down server if anyone in the machine is even remotely suspected (but not proven) to have done something against their TOS (like seed-boxes, spambots).
+While there is nothing wrong with their servers, they are notorious about completely shutting down the server if anyone in the machine is even remotely suspected (but not proven) to have done something against their TOS (like seedboxes, spambots).
 I have had two such experiences with providers on OVH (it wasn’t their fault at all) where a user was running seed-boxes without permission.
-There are also people who swears by OVH/kimsufi and will tell you that they never had such problem.
+There are also people who swear by OVH/kimsufi and will tell you that they never had such problem.

 What can I do with these cheap servers?